Biswajitpa/smart-parking-system/README.md

 Staff

-📡 Real-Time Updates
+2.6 Real-Time Updates

-Implemented using Socket.IO
+The system uses Socket.IO to provide real-time updates.

+Features include:

-Live parking updates across the system
+Live parking status updates

+Instant slot availability changes

+Synchronization across all connected users

-📩 Notifications
+2.7 Notifications

+The system provides automatic notifications using:

-Email receipt
+Email receipts via Nodemailer

-SMS receipt (Twilio integration)
+SMS receipts via Twilio

-🧠 Data Structures Used
+3. Data Structures Used
 Min Heap (Priority Queue)

-Used for efficient parking slot allocation.

-Algorithm:
+The Min Heap data structure is used to allocate parking slots efficiently.

+Algorithm Steps

-1. Store all free slots in a MinHeap
+Store all available parking slots in a Min Heap.

-2. Extract the smallest slot number when vehicle enters
+When a vehicle enters, the system extracts the smallest slot number.

-3. Mark slot as occupied
+The slot is marked as occupied.

-4. When vehicle exits, insert slot back into heap
+When the vehicle exits, the slot is reinserted into the heap.

 Time Complexity
 Operation	Complexity
-Insert slot	O(log n)
+Insert Slot	O(log n)
-Remove slot	O(log n)
+Remove Slot	O(log n)
-Get nearest slot	O(1)
+Get Nearest Slot	O(1)
-🛠 Tech Stack
+4. Technology Stack
 Frontend

-React
+React.js

 JavaScript